skick/MazeTask/README.txt

 numpy needs to be installed

 Run the program in command line.
-Multiple files can be given as arguments, separated with space
+Multiple files can be given as arguments, separated with space.

 python main.py {filename}